IBM/ubiquity/README.md

 The Ubiquity project implements an access management service for persistent storage within the Kubernetes and Docker container frameworks.

 Ubiquity is a pluggable framework that supports different storage systems.
 The framework interfaces with the storage systems using their plugins.
-The [Available Storage Systems](supportedStorage.md) section lists the supported storage systems, their configurations and deployment options.
+The [Available Storage Systems](supportedStorage.md) section describe the Storage systems  configurations and deployment options.